-[Table XX]: Interpretation and usage of Mass balance and Book and claim

 3.2.12.
 Logistics [SG1]

 [Proposal from SG3:

 “In addition to emissions from production, manufacturing, use stage and end of life, there are also emissions from the transportation and logistics of vehicles, products, or materials.

 Emissions from transportation shall cover emissions from well-to-wheel, i.e., the system boundaries span from energy provision, production and distribution ending at the transportation operation itself.
 Emissions from the production of the transportation means and infrastructure, e.g., roads, vehicles, ships and railways, shall not be included.